Los Angeles Dodgers: New York Yankees

-The Dodgers–Yankees rivalry is one of the most well-known rivalries in Major League Baseball.
-The two teams have met eleven times in the World Series, more times than any other pair from the American and National Leagues.
-The initial significance was embodied in the two teams' proximity in New York City, when the Dodgers initially played in Brooklyn.
-After the Dodgers moved to Los Angeles in 1958, the rivalry retained its significance as the two teams represented the dominant cities on each coast of the United States, and since the 1980s, the two largest cities in the United States.
+The Dodgers' rivalry with the New York Yankees is among the best-known rivalries in Major League Baseball.
+The two teams have met 12 times in the World Series, more than any other two teams from the American and National Leagues.
+The rivalry began when the Dodgers played in Brooklyn.
+After the Dodgers moved to Los Angeles in 1958, the teams represented the two largest U.S. cities since the 1980s.